 The Secret Language of Leadership by Denning suggests that we are in the age of leaders, which stems from global economies and faster than ever innovation.
-With the world stage watching every leaders move, the need for extraordinary leadership and the need to grow leaders should not be overlooked in any organization.
+With the world stage watching every leaders move, the need for extraordinary leadership and the need to continuously grow leaders at every level is more crucial than ever.

 The higher up the leadership ladder you go, the more effective your soft skills must become.
 Strengthening those soft skills takes consistent and purposeful development through practice and application.

 Managing the culture of an organization through a partnership of equals approach is key for 21st century leaders.

 To be an effective leader and provide stakeholder value, leadership must serve, grow, and bring their people into the leadership fold.
 This does not happen by chance, or from the hard skills many leaders have.
 It happens through intentional design.

 A Partnership of Equals

 Some may think leaders and followers are not congruent with a partnership of equals however, when you become a leader of leaders one cannot flourish without the other.
 In this shared-leadership model, there are dispersed responsibilities; leaders and followers (co-leaders) become “relational partners” with complementary roles.
 This means less “telling and directing” from the top and more shared responsibility throughout the design.